jasonwilliams/anki/README.md

 When parsing only one markdown file, the title of the deck could be generated based on the top-level headline (`#`).

+### Cloze

+You can make Cloze deletions in the card title `## A bit like {{c1::this}}`.
+Any body attached to a Cloze title won't be used.
+This is because by default, Cloze card's only have 1 side.

+Cloze cards won't work when using `%` also, this is due to the way Cloze cards work (We can't enforce any styling).

 ## Tags

 Cards can have tags in their markdown sources.
 For adding tags to cards it should follow some rules: